 You also might consider these factors:

 Your vet has no obligation to put your dog to sleep unless you specifically ask them to do so.
-You will need to convince your vet that they’re proceeding ethically to resolve a pressing issue.
-Sadly, dog euthanasia is the only solution for dealing with aggressive behaviour in a dog.
+Therefore, you will need to convince your vet that they are proceeding ethically to resolve a potential risk situation.
+If all other alternatives fail, sadly, dog euthanasia may be is the only solution for dealing with aggressive behaviour in a dog.